bowmancg/fs-journal/quizzes/week04.md

 **8.** In the `MVC` design pattern, who is responsible for making calls to `APIs`?
 <!-- enter you answer in the space below -->
 ```
+The Service
 ```
 **9.** What is the purpose of encapsulation in programming?
 <!-- enter you answer in the space below -->
 ```
+It is supposed to wrap similar snippets of code together so they can function as a single unit
 ```
 **10.** What is `HTTP` response code for a successful request?
 <!-- enter you answer in the space below -->
 ```
+200
 ```
 **11.** What is a 500 error?
 <!-- enter you answer in the space below -->
 ```
+internal service error
 ```